• Skip to primary navigation

 Notes

-Arrowroot powder - This is important to the recipe as the arrowroot will help the dough to stick together.
+Arrowroot powder - Arrowroot helps the dough stick together.
 Without it your pastry will be crumbly and may not be workable.
-Please don't skip it!
-Arrowroot is available in most health food stores and many supermarkets.
+Please don't skip!
+You can also try using tapioca starch if you don't have arrowroot.

 Follow Vancouver with Love on Instagram, Pinterest and Facebook!